-This is the sage old advice your Mother and friends have given you countless times.
+This is the sage-old advice your mother and friends have given you countless times.
 But why is it so hard to apply to your life?
-Why is it so hard to “be yourself”?
+Why is it so hard to “be your authentic Self”?

 Perhaps it’s because you don’t know who you really are.

-As a teacher of soulwork the first obstacle I see fellow travelers come across trying to find their path in life, is the realization that they don’t know who they are.
+As a spiritual guide, the first obstacle I see fellow travelers come across trying to find their path in life is the realization that they don’t know who they are.

-In this article I want to explore our lost authenticity and how we can learn to find our genuine selves by learning to love ourselves.
+In this article, I want to explore our lost authenticity and how we can learn to find our genuine selves by learning to love our Core Essence.

 Watching children play and hearing their genuine laughter is one of the greatest beauties in life.